plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     5. What would help in reducing the HPD interval for birth_rate?
     answer:

-    6. Using the Marginal Density tab in Tracer, select all 6 exchangeabilities.
+    6. Using the 'Marginal Density" and "Estimates" tabs in Tracer, select all 6 exchangeabilities.
 What do these values represent, and what about these densities makes sense given what you know about the true model used to simulate the data?
     answer:

     7. Using the Marginal Density tab in Tracer, select all 4 state_freqs.
 What about these densities make sense given what you know about the true model used to simulate the data?